SAP/openui5-docs/docs/Whitespaces_Concept_37deb0b.md

 </td>
 <td>

 HTML entities do not work in inputs.
-Also, they are usually escaped by sanitizers.
-They are rendered as strings.
+Also, they are usually escaped by sanitizers and are rendered as strings.
 For example, `&nbsp;`.